Tour type: Family

 We head out of Amman today and visit the extensive Roman ruins at Jerash, some of the best preserved in the whole of the Middle East.
 After a snack lunch we return to Amman and visit the fun and interactive Children's Museum.
 This has areas dedicated to the human body, ancient civilisations, stars and space, optical illusions, and some fun flight simulators built into child sized planes, hot air balloons, pedal planes and much more.
 There are also outdoor exhibits and overall we find this a fun place to take children of all ages for a couple of hours, and for them to see the type of museums and activities available to local Jordanian children.

-Leaving Amman, we drive south along the King's Highway, one of the most scenic drives in the Middle East.
-En-route we will stop to see the Roman mosaics at Madaba, and explore the walls and tunnels of the huge crusader castle at Kerak (bring a torch as the tunnels and halls are great fun for children to explore).
-We finish the day at the world famous site of Petra.
+Leaving Amman, we drive south along the King's Highway, one of the most scenic roads in the Middle East.
+This is a full day's drive, but we'll make plenty of breaks along the way.
+These will include at stop to see the Roman mosaics at Madaba, a leg stretch amidst the huge canyon and olive groves of Wadi Mujib, and time to explore the walls and tunnels of the huge crusader castle at Kerak (bring a torch as the tunnels and halls are great fun for children to explore).
+We finish the day at our hotel close to the world famous site of Petra.

 We head back into the desert today and travel by 4x4 jeep through the spectacular high cliffs and sands of Wadi Rum.
-After arriving at a Bedouin camp located beneath the cliffs right inside the desert reserve camp we enjoy a fun camel ride at sunset.
-We then spend the night sleeping at the camp (beds and bedding are provided but you may also choose to sleep outside under the stars if you prefer (bring a sleeping bag).
+After arriving at a Bedouin camp located beneath the cliffs right inside the desert reserve camp we'll check in and have lunch before taking an afternoon jeep safari through the desert to see the cliffs, dunes and some fun and strange rock formations.
+In the evening we'll enjoy a fun camel ride at sunset before sharing a traditional Bedouin meal with our hosts.
+We then spend the night sleeping at the camp.
+Comfortable beds and bedding are provided but you may also choose to sleep outside under the stars if you prefer (bring a sleeping bag).